Artificial Intelligence at City College of San Francisco

 Recommendations for CCSF Employees Using Generative AI

 The recommendations below were developed by the AI Workgroup to guide employees in the responsible and effective use of GenAI tools.
-This is a living webpage and will undergo changes as GenAI evolves.
+Recommendations will undergo changes as GenAI evolves.
+Note: Employees are not required to use AI for their job.

 Recommendations Last updated: November 18, 2025